Lawsuits Learn how to correctly treat lawsuits.

 • How reversible is the impact described in the impact analysis?
 Can it be easily stopped/extended?

-You can go the extra mile, if relevant, by linking studies to the underlying impact of the lawsuit, to make your analysis robust and the impact value and scale are clear.
+You can go the extra mile, if relevant, by linking studies to the underlying impact of the lawsuit, to make your analysis robust and the impact value and severity are clear.

 Related